-The growth data are presented separately due to a significant interaction between years and treatment level.
-Cotton plant height and stem diameter changed in response to weed interference or WFPs, fitting well with the modified logistic and Gompertz models, respectively, as shown in Figure 3.
+The growth data were presented separately due to a significant interaction between years and treatment level.
+Cotton plant height and stem diameter changed in response to weed interference or weed-free periods, fitting well with the modified logistic and Gompertz models, respectively, as shown in Figure 3.
 These findings may offer valuable insights for future weed control recommendations (Michael et al. 1992).
 When weed competition persisted for 10 WAE (795 GDD) or later in 2011 and for 6 WAE (404 GDD) or later in 2012, there was a significant reduction in cotton plant height.
-No reduction in height occurred when the cotton was kept weed-free for at least 6 wk (327 to 404 GDD) in 2011 and 2012.
-Cotton stem diameter was reduced when plots were weed-free for <8 WAE (535 GDD) in 2011 and <4 WAE (255 GDD) in 2012.
+No reduction in height occurred when the cotton was kept weed-free for at least 6 weeks (327 to 404 GDD) in 2011 and 2012, respectively.
+Cotton stem diameter was reduced when plots were weed-free for less than 8 WAE (535 GDD) in 2011 and less than 4 WAE (255 GDD) in 2012.
+Weed competition for 10 WAE (795 GDD) or later in 2011 and 6 WAE (404 GDD) or later in 2012 caused significant reductions in cotton stem diameter.
+At the end of the growing season, cotton plants in weed-free plots were 35 and 55 cm taller and 10 and 13 mm thicker in cotton stem diameter than those in weed-infested plots in 2011 and 2012, respectively.